Attila Végh: Bellator Fighting Championships

 In late 2011, it was announced that Végh had been signed by Bellator MMA to fight in their Light Heavyweight division.

 Végh made his Bellator debut in April 2012.
 He defeated Dan Spohn via split decision at Bellator 66.

 In the summer of 2012, Végh entered Bellator's Light Heavyweight tournament.
 In the opening round at Bellator 71, he faced Zelg Galesic and won via submission a minute into the first round.
 Végh faced Emanuel Newton in the semifinals at Bellator 72.
 He won the fight via controversial split decision.
 He faced Travis Wiuff in the tournament finals at Bellator 73 on August 24, 2012.
 Végh won in impressive fashion, getting a KO victory just 25 seconds into the first round.
 With the win, he earned the chance to face Bellator Light Heavyweight World Champion Christian M'Pumbu at Bellator 91 on February 28, 2013.
 He won the Bellator Light Heavyweight Championship belt via unanimous decision.

 Végh was expected to face Emanuel Newton in a rematch at Bellator 106, but pulled out of the bout and was replaced by Muhammed Lawal.

 Végh faced Interim Bellator Light Heavyweight champion Emanuel Newton in a title unification bout at Bellator 113 on March 21, 2014.
 He lost the fight via split decision.

 On August 25, 2014, Végh was released from Bellator, along with twelve other fighters.

 M-1 Global

-Végh signed with M-1 and his next fight will be against Viktor Nemkov at the M-1 Challenge 71 on 21 October 2016.
+Over the years, Végh has experienced a mixture of victories and defeats in his MMA career.
+After a unanimous decision loss to Viktor Nemkov at M-1 Challenge 71.
+Végh rebounded with several impressive wins.
+He secured a unanimous decision victory against Paul Byrne at Oktagon 3: Open Air in July 2017, followed by a submission win via arm-triangle choke over Travis Fulton at Oktagon 4: Challenge Finals 2 in November of the same year.
+Végh continued his success in 2018 with a unanimous decision win over Maiquel Falcão at Oktagon 10 in Prague.
+However, in June 2019, he faced a setback when Virgil Zwicker knocked him out at Oktagon 12 in Bratislava.
+Végh bounced back in November 2019, scoring a knockout victory over Karlos Vémola at Oktagon 15.
+5 years later, Végh and Vemola rematched, this time with Végh suffering a submission loss via arm-triangle choke to Karlos Vemola in a rematch for the Oktagon Light Heavyweight Championship at Oktagon 58 in June 2024.